fhennig/nightfire/README.md

 Hue can again be selected with the right stick.  saturation and value with the triggers.
 The left stick indicates which stick color should be changed.

-### Mode Selection

-Allow mode selection when holding the PS button and moving any of the sticks.
-Indicate current mode by color (6 modes -> six colors)

 ### OSC Interface